common-workflow-language/cwl-v1.2/invocation.md

 systems.

 An implementation may forbid the tool from directly accessing network resources.
-Correct tools must not assume any network access.
-Future versions of the specification may incorporate optional process requirements that describe the networking needs of a tool.
+Correct tools must not assume any network access unless they have the 'networkAccess' field of a ['NetworkAccess'](#NetworkAccess) requirement set to `true` but even then this does not imply a publically routable IP address or the ability to accept inbound connections.

 The `runtime` section available in [parameter references](#Parameter_references) and [expressions](#Expressions) contains the following fields.
 As noted